 Factors affecting the cost of UK private medical insurance

-The cost of private health cover depends on two main factors: a set of information about your personal circumstances and the set of policy options and cover levels that you choose.
+The cost of private health care depends on two main factors: your personal circumstances and the policy options and cover levels that you choose.

 We go into more detail on cover options in Best Health Insurance, but in brief ‘your circumstances’ can mean how old you are, where you live, whether you’re insuring just yourself or a whole family and so on.